 One Disappointment with the Reserve

 Every year, I do the math to decide if we’ll keep the Reserve.
 Every year, the math says it’s worth keeping.
-But it’s not perfect.
+But it’s not perfect, and the math got a little worse last year.

 I don’t think it’s coming back, but there used to be a Priority Pass restaurant benefit with the Chase Sapphire Reserve.
 At our home airport of Nashville, there was a pretty good restaurant in terminal C where we could get $56 of free food and drink anytime we were in the airport, thanks to my Sapphire Reserve.